JacobNLee/cs480Lee/README.md

 ## PA3: Moons
 This is a cube that rotates in place on the screen and now has a moon( a cube shaped moon).
 To run this project ```cd PA3``` then follow the instructions in the README.md.

+## PA4: Model Loading
+This project is about writing my own model loader.

+## PA5: Moons
+This project was to get assimp model loading to work

+## PA6: Moons
+This project was to get assimp/imagemagick to load and place textures.